 ἐὰν δὲ μάχωνται δύο ἄνδρες καὶ πατάξωσιν γυναῖκα ἐν γαστρὶ ἔχουσαν καὶ ἐξέλθῃ τὸ παιδίον αὐτῆς μὴ ἐξεικονισμένον ἐπιζήμιον ζημιωθήσεται καθότι ἂν ἐπιβάλῃ ὁ ἀνὴρ τῆς γυναικός δώσει μετὰ ἀξιώματος ἐὰν δὲ ἐξεικονισμένον ἦν δώσει ψυχὴν ἀντὶ ψυχῆς

-But if two men fight and strike a woman who is pregnant, and her child comes out not fully formed, he shall be punished with a fine, according to what the woman's husband shall impose; and he shall pay as the judges determine.
-But if it was fully formed, then he shall give life for life, eye for eye, tooth for tooth, hand for hand, foot for foot, burn for burn, wound for wound, stripe for stripe.
+But if two men fight and strike a woman who is with child, and her child comes out not fully formed, he shall surely be fined, according to what the husband of the woman imposes; and he shall give as the judges determine.
+But if it was formed, then he shall give life for life, eye for eye, tooth for tooth, hand for hand, foot for foot, burn for burn, wound for wound, stripe for stripe.

 Masoretic text Exodus 21:22-25